-And Rummenigge freely admits that the Bavarians are not in a position to meet such an asking price and claims that their rival for Martinez's signature, Barcelona, has no intention of doing so either.
+And Rummenigge freely admits that the Bavarians are not in a position to meet such an asking price and claims that their rivals for Martinez's signature, Barcelona, have no intention of doing so either.

 "I'm not optimistic, to be honest," he told TZ when asked about the deal. "[Athletic's] president [Josu Urrutia] has always emphasised that he doesn't want to sell the player for a price under the clause.